 - Scale (Optional)

-Stuff your amigurumi/ball/stuffie until you are happy with the amount of stuffing.
+Stuff your amigurumi/ball/stuffie until you are happy with the amount of filling.

 Remove the stuffing.
 If you are stuffing a few similar-sized items, weigh the stuffing and then weigh out equal amounts for each of the parts you will be stuffing.

-Take some pantyhose and cut them into 4″ strips.
-This is sufficient for an item of roughly 3″ in diameter.
-If you want to stuff a larger item, cut longer strips.
+Take some pantyhose and cut them into 10cm/4″ strips (sufficient for an item of roughly 7.5cm/3″ in diameter).
+If you want to stuff a larger piece, simply cut longer strips.
 You can always cut the excess off later.

 Knot the strip of pantyhose on one end, insert the stuffing, and knot it on the other end.
 These stuffing bombs remind me of the mothballs my grannies used to tie up in pantyhose and hang in their closets.
 They make me shudder a tiny little bit.